ethiffeault/etsm/go/README.md

 # go etsm
 Tiny state machine for go, see [etsm](https://github.com/ethiffeault/etsm)

+#Install

+Drop this file into your project [etsm.go](https://github.com/ethiffeault/etsm/blob/main/go/etsm/etsm.go) or
+Add this package to your go.mod

 # Description
 Implement a bare bones state machine in many languages.
 This library aim to be simple as possible and support only basic features: